What is a public school academy (PSA)?

 Yes.
 There are three possible grants available for new academies.
 Grants are awarded to the Public School Academy Program (PSAP) from the federal Public Charter Schools office.
 The PSAP office then makes this grant money available to those academies that are in their first 36 months as an academy.
 In Michigan, you must be “authorized” and contract elements received before the MDE/PSAP releases grant funds.
 The PSAP has set a total of $150,000 per grant.

 This, of course, is contingent upon MDE receiving federal grant dollars.
-The federal statute that accompany the grant require strict and full adherence to the PCSP “single grant standard.”
+The federal statute that accompanies the grant requires strict and full adherence to the PCSP “single grant standard.”
 This “single grant” provision says that if you receive a grant under this “planning phase” you are eligible for up to an additional twenty-four months of continuation funding during the thirty-six (36) months of total allowable funding.